gatekeeper1122/TFH-Cheats/README.md

-# Monster Hunter Cheat Example
-A cheats plugin for NTR CFW

-Using this source is a great back end for your own cheat menu, and I'll be teaching others how to create their own codes from Gateway codes.
+# TLoZ Tri Force Heroes Plugin
+This is a NTR CFW Cheat Plugin for TLoZ Tri Force Heroes

+Credit to:
-All credits goes to Nanquitas for this
+- Nanquitas for libshark2NTR
+- Slattz for the Code